jcolag/entropy-arbitrage/2020-01-23-trek-no-man.md

  >
  > **MITCHELL**: Walking freezer unit.

 There's a lot to unpack, here.
-Dehner joined the crew when the ship stopped at a colony in the [Aldebaran](https://en.wikipedia.org/wiki/Aldebaran) system, sixty-five light years from Earth.
+Dehner joined the crew when the ship stopped at a colony in the {% wiki Aldebaran|Aldebaran|en %} system, sixty-five light years from Earth.
 Her job involves analyzing the crew, not participating in any of the missions, and her blithe interest in there *being* an emergency suggests that she sees the crew as experimental subjects.

 Lastly, Mitchell continues to be a creep, and one with a reputation that Dehner has heard about.
 His allusion to eugenics is more than a bit harsh, and Dehner not swooning over his comment makes her "frigid" in his eyes.
 He also clings to Smith's arm during the next scene, so he's also extremely unprofessional.